mbsimonovic/terraform-aws-service-catalog/modules/services/ecs-service/README.md

 > [How to use the Gruntwork Service Catalog](https://docs.gruntwork.io/reference/services/intro/overview)!

 Under the hood, this is all implemented using Terraform modules from the Gruntwork [terraform-aws-ecs](https://github.com/gruntwork-io/terraform-aws-ecs) repo.
-If you don’t have access to this repo, email
+If you are a subscriber and don’t have access to this repo, email <support@gruntwork.io>.
-<support@gruntwork.io>.

 ### Core concepts